 In photogravure on copperplate, etching is commonly done by immersing the plate in several solutions of ferric chloride of different concentration.
-As the pigmented gelatin is thicker where the image tone is higher, the trick is to allow the ferric chloride to penetrate before the thin gelatin in the shadows areas and progressively do the same up to the highlights.
+As the pigmented gelatin is thicker where the image tone is higher, the trick is to allow the ferric chloride to penetrate beginning by the thin gelatin in the shadow areas and progressively do the same up to the highlights.
 It is usual to put a grey scale step wedge aside the image on the same plate.
 This serves to control the etching progress.
-General advise is to change the plate to a more diluted ferric chloride solution when it is not more apparent etching.
+General advise is to change the plate to a more diluted ferric chloride solution when it is no more apparent etching.
 In an ideal situation, the plate will show equal etched steps for more or less equal periods of time.
 This supposes that the copper etching is constant once the ferric chloride had passed through the corresponding gelatin thickness.
 For a given carbon tissue, there is also a recommended group of ferric chloride dilutions that will perform a correct etching.

 But, what is a correct etching?
 If the goal is to achieve a complete tone scale, as usually is, the answer implies that what we want to complete is an etching inversely proportional in depth to the tone in the image.
 The low (darker) the tone, the more deep the etching.
 This ensures a high charge of ink for the shadows and smaller quantities for the highlights.
 Additionally, a correct etching should provide the darkest and deeper black avoiding open bite caused by lateral etching.
 This determines a maximum total etching time.
 It must be previously determined using the same screen that will be used with the actual images.
 Once the maximum etching time is found, there is also necessary to find which is the first dilution of ferric chloride concentration capable to penetrate the shadows in a reasonable time (usually 2min) and the last dilution that preserves the white highlights.
 The departures of those indications would be corrected changing the positive density scale and/or the respective screen and positive exposure times.
 Following the instruction sheet of the Dragon Gravure tissue from Cape Fear Press, this would be accomplished by a sequence from 45ºBé to 40ºBé.